 Local citation building is the process of creating and managing business listings online.
 If a ‘citation’ is a mention of your business online, then building local citations is the act of producing more mentions of your business across the web.

-Everything you see in the screenshot below is a result of local citation building, from the Google My Business profile to the third-party directories and review sites.
+Everything you see in the screenshot below is a result of local SEO citation building, from the Google My Business profile to the third-party directories and review sites.

 How many local citations do you need for better local SEO?